matthias-bs/BresserWeatherSensorReceiver/README.md

 Bresser 5-in-1/6-in-1/7-in-1 868 MHz Weather Sensor Radio Receiver for Arduino based on CC1101 or SX1276/RFM95W

+To allow automatic handling of all Bresser weather station variants, the decoders are tried in the following order until decoding succeeded:
+1. 7-in-1-Decoder
+2. 6-in-1-Decoder
+3. 5-in-1 Decoder

-The Bresser 5-in-1 Weather Stations seem to use two different protocols.
-First, the 7-in-1 decoder is tried.
-If this fails, the 6-in-1 decoder is tried.
-If this fails, the 5-in-1 decoder is tried.
+(The Bresser 5-in-1 Weather Stations seem to use two different protocols - 5-in-1 and 6-in-1.)

 | Model         | Sensor Type | Decoder Function                |
 | ------------- | ----------- | ------------------------------- |